que-es-un-array-dinamico

 • The number of elements

-When creating a list, the internal array initializes to a certain size, which is the capacity of the list.
+When creating a LIST, the internal array is initialized to a certain size, which is the list’s capacity.

 curso-programacion-lista-1

-As long as there is space, it is like an array
+While there is space, it’s like an array

-As we add elements, the list keeps track of the positions in the array that we are using.
+As we add elements, the list keeps track of the array positions we are using.

-If at any point the number of elements equals the capacity of the list:
+If at any point the number of elements equals the list’s capacity:

 2. The elements from the previous array are copied